dabeaz-course/practical-python/Notes/01_Introduction/04_Strings.md

 'c:\\newdata\\test'
 ```

-The string is the literal text, exactly as typed.
+The string is the literal text enclosed inside, exactly as typed.
-This is useful in situations where the backslash has special significance.
+This is useful in situations where the backslash has special
+significance.
 Example: filename, regular expressions, etc.

 ### f-Strings